-b.
-Except as authorized by an RGP verification letter issued for a specific project and the supporting plans referenced in that verification letter, or any Corps approved modification to an RGP verification letter for a specific project, no excavation, fill or mechanized land-clearing activities shall take place within waters or wetlands, at any time during construction or maintenance of the project.
+a.
+Except as authorized by this RGP or any Corps approved modification to this RGP, no excavation, fill or mechanized land-clearing activities shall take place within waters or wetlands, at any time during construction or maintenance of the project.
 This permit does not authorize temporary placement or double handling of excavated or fill material within waters or wetlands outside the permitted area.
 This prohibition applies to all borrow and fill activities connected with the project.